Helix pomatia Linnaeus, 1758

 Roman Snail, Burgundy Snail, Escargot

 - Many additional synonyms in Europe.

 Identification.
 Shell subglobose.
 Spire elevated, conical.
-Whorls ca 4, convex.
-Periphery rounded, medial on the last whorl.
+Whorls c.
+4–5, convex.
+Periphery rounded, medial on last whorl.
 Protoconch smooth.
 Teleoconch with irregular, low colabral ridges/riblets and spiral rows of weak granules.
 Aperture large, subovate-rounded, inside showing external shell colour, without teeth.
-Last whorl descending when shell full-grown.
-Lip not scarcely thickened in adults, narrowly flared outward, more strongly expanded near the columella.
-Umbilicus closed or a narrow cleft.
-Shell opaque, pale grey-brown, with lighter and darker colabral streaks and, in general, 2–5 spiral bands (sometimes rather weakly marked or absent); columellar lip pinkish.
+Last whorl slightly descending when shell full-grown.
+Lip not scarcely thickened in adults, narrowly flared outward, more expanded near columella.
+Umbilicus a narrow cleft, seldom closed.
+Shell opaque, pale grey-white, with lighter and darker, brownish colabral streaks and, in general, 2–5 spiral chestnut-brown bands (sometimes rather weakly marked or absent; band nearest periphery darkest and broadest); near inner edge of outer lip and columellar lip pale pinkish brown.
 Width to 42 mm (higher than wide).

 Canadian range.
 Introduced.
 Southern British Columbia: Melrose and Revelstoke.
 Southern Ontario: Sarnia.
 Populations are apparently reproducing (Forsyth & Kamstra 2019).

 Etymology.
-Greek, poma, “a lid” (Kennard & Woodward 1926), perhaps in reference to the calcified epiphragm used to close the aperture during times of aestivation or hibernation.
+Helix (G), a spiral; poma (G), “a lid” (Kennard & Woodward 1926), perhaps in reference to the calcified epiphragm used to close the aperture during times of aestivation or hibernation.

 - Forsyth RG, Kamstra J (2019) Roman Snail, Helix pomatia (Mollusca: Helicidae), in Canada.
 The Canadian Field-Naturalist 133: 156–159.